cyb3rxp/awesome-soc/README.md

 community to evolve capabilities and contribute to the overall security of the broader community.

-* [11 strategies for a world-class SOC](https://github.com/cyb3rxp/awesome-soc/blob/main/11-strategies-of-a-world-class-cybersecurity-operations-center.pdf), Strategy 10: Measure Performance to Improve Performance, pages 101-123
-> Determine qualitative and quantitative measures to know what is working well, and where to improve.
-A SOC metrics program includes business objectives, data sources and collection, data synthesis, reporting, and decision-making and action

 * [11 strategies for a world-class SOC](https://github.com/cyb3rxp/awesome-soc/blob/main/11-strategies-of-a-world-class-cybersecurity-operations-center.pdf), Strategy 11: Turn up the Volume by Expanding SOC Functionality, pages 101-123
 > Enhance SOC activities to include threat hunting, red teaming, deception, malware analysis, forensics, and/or tabletop exercises, once incident response is mature.
 Any of these can